quicwg/wg-materials/ietf99/minutes.md

 Mark: Five implementations.
 Outcome pretty good.

 Patrick: Yep five.
 None had achieved interop of -05 before.
 Issues: settling on ALPN/TLS versions.
-[link to compat matrix goes here]
+See the [compatibility matrix](https://docs.google.com/spreadsheets/d/1D0tW89vOoaScs3IY9RGC0UesWGAwE6xyLk0l4JtvTVg/edit#gid=0).
 No fundamental problems found.
 Editorial nits.
 A couple open to consideration.
 What the WG meant to write down is what was understood...

 Mark: Important milestone; we can start discussion on running code.